Kalindro/luxmed-appointments-hunter/readme.md

 https://github.com/pawliczka/LuxmedSniper
 https://github.com/m-grzesiak/yalma

-Mainly done to accomplish the same things in more Pythonic & OOP ways, to train my skills.
+Mainly done to accomplish the same things as their projects but to train my skills in more Pythonic & OOP ways.
-And using dataframes.
+And to use dataframes.
 I love dataframes.
 It lacks a lot of useful safeguard functions, for now made mainly for me, not friendly to external users.
 ___